lklint/azure-workshop/Day 1/03 - Azure Basics/03 - Azure Basics - Steps.md

 `az appservice plan create -g ndcOsloRG -n ndcOsloS1 --sku S1`

-`az webapp create -g ndcOsloRG -p ndcOsloS1 -n ndcOsloApp`
+`az webapp create -g ndcOsloRG -p ndcOsloS1 -n <unique name>`

+App service names are unique across all of Azure, as the name is also the URL.

 ## Set defaults in CLI